hnazhand/CMSC315-Discussions/files/IntelliJ_Unit_Projects_StudentStarterCode/CMSC 315 - DISCUSSION/unit3_lists/README.md

 4. Demonstrate edge cases.
 5. Create a real-world scenario.

+## Implementation Documentation

+I practiced adding, removing, and discovering information using Python lists for this project.
+I developed functions that let me add and remove data at various locations while verifying the validity of the index.
+Additionally, I developed a search function that searched the list for a particular value.

+One thing I discovered is that an item's location can impact the amount of work the computer must perform.
+The other values may need to shift if something is added or removed close to the start of a list.
+I also discovered the significance of testing scenarios like an invalid index or an unfound value.

+I was able to comprehend the importance of selecting the appropriate data structure thanks to the assignment.
+These variations might not be apparent for smaller lists, but frequent insertions, deletions, and searches can have an impact on an application's speed when dealing with greater volumes of data.
+When determining how data should be managed and kept in a real-world software, this information can be useful.

 ## Discussion Board Reflection

 After completing the programming assignment, add this reflection to your initial discussion post in LEO.